wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 ## Update an empty GitHub repository

-When a component with Ballerina as the build preset does not contain a file with the `.bal` in its GitHub path, the **Build Area** card displays the message shown in the image below.
+When the GitHub path you have provided for a component with Ballerina as the build preset does not contain a `*.bal` file, but contains the `*.md`, `gitkeep`, `.gitignore`, or `LICENCE` file, Choreo considers the GitHub repository to be empty.

+In such a scenario, the **Build Area** card displays the message shown in the image below.

 ![Empty GitHub repository](../assets/img/deploy/empty-github-repository.png){.cInlineImage-full}

-You cannot deploy the component until you add a `.bal` file with valid Ballerina code in the GitHub directory to which you provided the path when creating the component.
+You cannot deploy the component until you add a `*.bal` file with valid Ballerina code in the GitHub directory to which you provided the path when creating the component.
 However, to successfully deploy the component, you also need to do the following:

 - Be sure that the implementation in the `.bal` file matches the component type.
-For example, if the component is a REST API, the `.bal` file should contain an implementation for a REST API.
+For example, if the component is a REST API, the `*.bal` file should contain an implementation for a REST API.
 - Include other dependencies for the Ballerina code.
-For more information, see [Ballerina Documentation- Organize Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)
+For more information, see [Ballerina Documentation- Organiza Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)

 ## Configure variables